FreeLANMan/RealMoon2021/README.md

     - regolith x4 -> high FeO regolith (+lowFeOregolith x3)
     - highFeOregolith + cook -> moldedregolith

+Know bugs:

+    In some O.S. you have to rename 'Mods' with 'mods'.

 Possibles future features:

     Real Moon geology